slotdawg/ts2020/beam_security_compliance/beam_security_compliance.rst

 #.
 Beam SaaS login credentials:
 	- Navigate to https://beam.nutanix.com/
-	- Select “*Login with your Company ID*”
+	- Select “*Sign in with My Nutanix*" and then "*Login with your Company ID*”
 	- Enter Company ID: *beam-lab@nutanix.com*
 	- Enter Unique ID: *nutanix6-ad*
 	- This will take you to an Active Directory login page where you will enter a username and password.
 Use your login credentials assigned from the cluster assignment spreadsheet.